Kactus29/MET_Project/README.md

 ### III - Impact of the mean of connection

 During this part we will focus on the impacts of the means of connection.
 To do so, we sent 100 pings to the website every hour the 12/11/2024 between 14 and 18 with 4 means of connection: Ethernet, Wi-Fi, 5G and 4G.
 The graph below represents the means RTT (in ms) for each demand.
-The command line used was in the form of ping weather.com -n 100 > "name of the file”.
+The command line used was in the form of **ping weather.com -n 100 > "name of the file”**.

 ![Latency/RTT evolution between 14h and 18h the 12/11/2024 with 4 means of connection](https://github.com/Kactus29/MET_Project/blob/8fa4066d191ce9f88b89791aa89a985350b70b98/MET%20pictures/latency_image.png)
 Figure 2: Latency/RTT evolution between 14h and 18h the 12/11/2024 with 4 means of connection